 The first sparks came in the summer of 2016, as spooning pals Paul and Marcus shared a cosy tent in a field in France.
 They were at a small spoon festival, far away from home.
 And they got to thinking.
 Would a spoon gathering work in Scotland?
 The idea may have seemed fanciful at first, but with a third spooner - Alex - on board, they came up with the Great Scottish Spoon Hoolie.

-Hosted by Green Aspirations Scotland CIC, the Spoon Hoolie is now heading into its fourth year.
+Hosted by Green Aspirations Scotland CIC, the Great Scottish Spoon Hoolie is now heading into its seventh year.
 It's attracted trainers from Scotland, the UK and across Europe.
-And it's sticking true to its roots, sharing the passion about traditional crafts and welcoming a wide range of spooners.
+And it's sticking true to its roots, sharing the passion about traditional crafts and welcoming a wide range of spooners and crafters.